mistydemeo/tigerbrew/Library/Homebrew/manpages/brew.1.md

   * `install --interactive [--git]` <formula>:
     Download and patch <formula>, then open a shell.
-This allows the user to run `./configure --help` and otherwise determine how to turn the software package into a Homebrew formula.
+This allows the user to run `./configure --help` and otherwise determine how to turn the software package into a Tigerbrew formula.

-    If `--git` is passed, Homebrew will create a Git repository, useful for creating patches to the software.
+    If `--git` is passed, Tigerbrew will create a Git repository, useful for creating patches to the software.

   * `leaves`:
     Show installed formulae that are not dependencies of another installed formula.

   * `ln`, `link [--overwrite] [--dry-run] [--force]` <formula>:
-    Symlink all of <formula>'s installed files into the Homebrew prefix.
+    Symlink all of <formula>'s installed files into the Tigerbrew prefix.
 This is done automatically when you install formula, but can be useful for DIY installations.

-    If `--overwrite` is passed, Homebrew will delete files which already exist in the prefix while linking.
+    If `--overwrite` is passed, Tigerbrew will delete files which already exist in the prefix while linking.

-    If `--dry-run` or `-n` is passed, Homebrew will list all files which would be linked or which would be deleted by `brew link --overwrite`, but will not actually link or delete any files.
+    If `--dry-run` or `-n` is passed, Tigerbrew will list all files which would be linked or which would be deleted by `brew link --overwrite`, but will not actually link or delete any files.

-    If `--force` is passed, Homebrew will allow keg-only formulae to be linked.
+    If `--force` is passed, Tigerbrew will allow keg-only formulae to be linked.

   * `linkapps [--local]`:
     Find all installed formulae that have compiled `.app`-style "application"